05bit/django-smarter/README.rst

 |  - class property, model class for views
 |
 | **defaults**
-|  - class property, dict with default options applied to all actions until being overriden by ``options``
+|  - class property, dict with default options applied to all actions until being overriden by `options`
 |
 | **options**
 |  - class property, dict for views configration, each key corresponds to single action like 'add', 'edit', 'remove' etc.
 |
 | **deny**\(``request, message=None``)
-|  - method, is called when action is not permitted for user, raises ``PermissionDenied`` exception or can return ``HttpResponse`` object
+|  - method, is called when action is not permitted for user, raises `PermissionDenied` exception or can return `HttpResponse` object for redirecting or rendering some page
 |
 | **get_url**\(``action, *args, **kwargs``)
 |  - method, returns url for given action name